CZ-NIC/knot-resolver/doc/user/config-cache-gc-prefetch.rst

    :default: 1s

-   Time interval how often GC is spawned.
+   Time interval how often cache utilization is checked.

    Usually, GC just checks percentual cache utilization and sleeps again, so it is recommended to keep the value small.